lmos-ai/agent-eval/README.md

 ## Thanks

-Special thanks to all contributors and developers who helped build this project and evolve it into an asynchronous evaluation system!
+Special thanks to all contributors and developers who helped build this project into an asynchronous evaluation system!